chakra-ui/chakra-ui-docs/CONTRIBUTING.md

 - Run `yarn changelog:gen` to fetch the most recent changelog from the [main repository](https://github.com/chakra-ui/chakra-ui)
 - Open a Pull Request titled `docs: updates for new release`

-## Proposing new or changed API?

-Please provide thoughtful comments and some sample API code.
-Proposals that don't line up with our roadmap or don't have a thoughtful explanation will be closed.

-## Making a Pull Request?

-Pull requests need only the ✅ of two or more collaborators to be merged; when the PR author is a collaborator, that counts as one.

 ### Commit Convention